arielkonopka/Gardens-of-Eris/README.md

 - Add new type of a gun, that would shoot bombs - grenade launcher
 - Add landmine, a steppable, that would kill you
-- Add movable object without mechanics - a stone to be pushed
 - Add a bot and a camera, when a player is near a camera, all bots are notified about the position
 - Add fire/electric door that can be switched with a switch (indestructable)
 - Add switches that will be linked to the energy doors